ray-project/ray/doc/source/cluster/cluster_under_construction/key-concepts.rst

 runs the logic which implements autoscaling.

 .. note::
-    Here, a *node* means an individual machine.
-However, :ref:`on Kubernetes<kuberay-index>`, nodes are implemented as pods.
+    Nodes are implemented as pods when :ref:`running on Kubernetes<kuberay-index>`.

 .. _cluster-head-node-under-construction: